chatox/networks-science-course/practicum/ps06_network_models_degree.md

 import numpy as np
 ```

-# 1. Generate a small graph
+## 0.2.
+Creating a small graph

-We will start by creating a small graph.
-This is easily done programmatically in Python.
+Small graphs can be easily created programmatically in Python with NetworkX.

 * To create a graph, you use either `networkx.Graph` or `networkx.DiGraph`, which return an undirected an directed graph respectively.
 * To add a node to a graph *g*, you use `g.add_node(u)`, where *u* is the name of the graph.